-The Incoming Overhead Loss of Signal alarm applies to the OSC-TX port of OPT-BST (LINE-1-RX), the OSC-RX internal optical port of OSC-CSM card (LINE-3-RX Port 3).
+The Incoming Overhead Loss of Signal alarm applies to the OSC-TX port of OPT-BST or OPT-AMP-x-C cards (LINE-1-RX), the OSC-RX internal optical port of OSC-CSM card (LINE-3-RX Port 3).
 It is raised when the monitored input power crosses the FAIL-LOW threshold associated to the OSC Power received.
 The is alarm is demoted if another LOS alarm is also present.